-A royal baby will make the world's greatest brand even stronger
+The royal baby will make the world's greatest brand even stronger

 Imagine the power and prestige an American president holds -- and imagine that president holding not just one term, but more than 16.
 When the Queen came to the throne, Harry Truman was president.

-This new baby will have similar wall-to-wall coverage as he or she grows up -- and most of us will develop a similar attachment to the growing child.
+The Duke and Duchess of Cambridge's new son will have similar wall-to-wall coverage as he grows up -- and most of us will develop a similar attachment to him as he matures.

 The new arrival will also provide the family with another top-tier royal.
 In recent years, the royal family's advisers have been promoting a slimmed-down family, which relies on the Queen, Prince Philip, Prince Charles and the Duchess of Cornwall, Princes William and Harry, and the Duchess of Cambridge.

-Note: Correction: An earlier version of this article incorrectly described Prince Andrew as Queen Elizabeth's youngest son.